-Please help, my heart is broken for the first time in my life, and the feeling is crap!
+Please help!
+My heart is broken for the first time in my life and it feels like crap!

-I’m not the clingy type, I’m not talking babies, marriage or moving in together.
-In fact, I enjoy going out with him, watching football, drifting.
-What did I do wrong?
+Iím not the clingy type.
+Iím not talking babies, marriage or moving in together.
+In fact, I enjoyed going out with him, watching football, drifting, etc. So what did I do wrong?

 The thing I pick up on is that you assume that you did something wrong.
 There are all sorts of other possibilities.

 Some people, all too many in our crazy society, have commitment phobia.
 They want all that comes with having a loving partner, but when it gets to the point of them needing to make a commitment of their own, they get terrified.
 This is called "avoidant attachment style".
 You can look it up on my website at: http://anxietyanddepression-help.com/relationships.html

 He may have this problem.
 Or he may love you fully, and wish for nothing more than to settle down with you, but has some problem such as an important exam to study for, being bullied by the boss at work or a serious health problem he doesn't want to worry you with.

 Or he may be suffering from depression.
 One thing depression can do to a person is to have the belief that "Elly is so wonderful, and I love her.
 How can I impose a stupid, horrid fellow like me on her!
 I'll do her the favor of letting her find a guy who is good for her."